qualiticcommunity/qualiticcommunity.github.io/MATURITY_MODEL.md

 Preventing compiler warning, unified code style, and static code analysis are examples of items in this category.

 ### Delivery
-This category is about how the product is delivered to the end users.
+This category is about how the product is delivered to the end-users.
 Currently, there are four metrics for it that are described below.

 ##### Deployment Frequency
 How often does your organization deploy code?